Ashley-P/mytui/Documentation.md

     tui_button creates an sWidget struct with the internal type of BUTTON and returns a pointer to it.

     calculate_min_size calculates the minimum size for each widget.
-It returns a sMinSize struct so it can be used recursively if the case is FRAME.
+It returns a sSize struct so it can be used recursively if the case is FRAME.

-    add_sMinSize adds to sMinSize structs together and returns the resulting struct
+    add_sSize adds to sSize structs together and returns the resulting struct

-    max_sMinSize compares two sMinSize structs and returns a struct with the largest of each variables
+    max_sSize compares two sSize structs and returns a struct with the largest of each variables

     parent_widget_type checks the type of the widget.
 If it is not of a type that can have children then it invokes tui_err and quits with program with an error.